markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 132 files with 13,937 lines of code that haven’t been ported, so there is still long way to go.
+There are 130 files with 13,174 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 7 October 2020

+- Port `TableClassifier` from `TableClassifier.java`

 ### 6 October 2020